 The student:teacher ratio of 21:1 is higher than the Arizona state level of 18:1.

 Minority enrollment is 96% of the student body (majority Hispanic), which is higher than the Arizona state average of 62% (majority Hispanic).

-Mccorkle Pk-8's student population of 946 students has grown by 6% over five school years.
+Mccorkle Pk-8's student population of 946 students has stayed relatively flat over five school years.

-The teacher population of 45 teachers has grown by 12% over five school years.
+The teacher population of 45 teachers has declined by 6% over five school years.

 The diversity score of Mccorkle Pk-8 is 0.17, which is less than the diversity score at state average of 0.65.
 The school's diversity has stayed relatively flat over five school years.